Sawtell

 PROFILE FAQ

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified three projects that may affect this region: 95 on First Townhouses (Sea Esta), Wonga Park Sawtell Playground Renewal, Toormina Oval Upgrade, and Boambee East Residential Subdivision.
-The following list details those most relevant.
+Local infrastructure changes significantly impact an area's performance.
+AreaSearch identified three projects likely affecting the region: 95 on First Townhouses (Sea Esta), Wonga Park Sawtell Playground Renewal, Toormina Oval Upgrade, and Boambee East Residential Subdivision.
+Key details are listed below for those most relevant.

 Professional plan users can use the search below to filter and access additional projects.